2011–12 Bangladesh Women's Football League

-The 2011–12 Bangladesh Women's Football League, also known as the Walton Dhaka Metropolis Women's Football League 2011 due to sponsorship reason, it was the 1st season of domestic women's club football competition in Bangladesh hosted and organized by Bangladesh Football Federation (BFF).
-The total 8 teams were participated in the tournament.
+The 2011–12 Bangladesh Women's Football League, also known as the Walton Dhaka Metropolis Women's Football League 2011 due to sponsorship reasons, it was the 1st season of domestic women's club football competition in Bangladesh hosted and organized by the Bangladesh Football Federation (BFF).
+Eight teams participated in the tournament.

 Sheikh Jamal Dhanmondi Club Women are current champions.
-The club have defeated Dhaka Mohammedan Women by 2–0 on 14 October 2011 to lift the trophy for the first time.
+The club defeated Dhaka Mohammedan Women by 2–0 on 14 October 2011 to lift the trophy for the first time.